 Giving a teenager a credit card might sound like a terrible idea.
-Many teens have little to no work experience, don’t know how to manage money or knowledge of credit scores, and don’t understand the consequences of charging more to a credit card than they can afford to repay before the bill is due.
+Many teens have little to no work experience, don’t know how to manage money, possess no knowledge of credit scores, and don’t understand the consequences of charging more to a credit card than they can afford to repay before the bill is due.

 But the teen years can be an ideal time to help your children establish credit.
 While they live with you, you’ll have an easier time closely monitoring what they’re buying, the total amount they’re spending each month, and whether they’re paying their balance in full and on time each month — in other words, whether they’re using credit responsibly to build their credit score.